quchen/articles/monad_fail.md

 - `ViewPatterns`: add `MonadFail` constraint depending on the pattern and *not* the view.
 In other words, patterns like `(Just -> Just x)` should generate a `MonadFail` constraint even when it's "obvious" from the view's implementation that the pattern will always match.
+From an implementor's perspective, this means that only types (and their constructors) have to be looked at, not arbitrary values (like functions).

     ```haskell
     do (view ->  pat) <- action     >>>     let f (view ->  pat) = more